lucafavatella/2021-samsung-galaxy-nexus-i9250-tuna-maguro/README.md

 is complex,
 may require binaries usually not in recoveries (e.g. `parted`), may require rework when re-flashing or updating system (unclear, anecdotal evidence).

+## Install decently up-to-date Android

+Wipe / format device at will.
+For each partition:
+* Power off.
+* Boot to bootloader
+  by pressing volume up&down and power button.
+* Boot TWRP recovery
+  by `fastboot -v boot twrp-3.4.0-0-maguro.img`.
+* Wipe / format partition.

+Install factory image.

+Check that factory image boots.
+If it does not (e.g. glowing X logo), boot TWRP recovery and look for any errors when mounting / wiping / formatting / resizing any partitions / filesystems;
+depending on errors may include also creating folder.